Want to feel even better after a workout? It turns out you might just need a good night’s sleep (or two!), because exercise and sleep go hand-in-hand.

 There are many ways to improve the quality of your sleep, including:

-Research has shown that maintaining a schedule of when you go to bed and get up in the morning can help with getting enough sleep, as well as improving sleep quality.
+that maintaining a schedule of when you go to bed and get up in the morning can help with getting enough sleep, as well as improving sleep quality.

 If you’re tired during the day, it can be very tempting to collapse onto the bed or sofa for a few hours.
 Napping, however, can interfere with nighttime sleep, leading to a cycle of insomnia and exhaustion.